MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v3.3.0/New-AzureRmApplicationGatewayWebApplicationFirewallConfiguration.md

 PS C:\> $FirewallConfig = New-AzureRmApplicationGatewayWebApplicationFirewallConfiguration -Enabled $True -FirewallMode "Prevention"
 ```

-This command creates a configuiration that prevents requests when matched by the WAF, and then stores it in the $FirewallConfig variable.
+This command creates a configuration that prevents requests when matched by the WAF, and then stores it in the $FirewallConfig variable.

 ## PARAMETERS